ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

     This feature was introduced in CKEditor 4.10.
 It is provided through optional plugins that are not included in the CKEditor presets available from the <a href="https://ckeditor.com/ckeditor-4/download/">Download</a> site and {@link guide/dev/plugins/README need to be added to your custom build} with <a href="https://ckeditor.com/cke4/builder">online builder</a>.
 </info-box>

-This plugins provides smart completion feature for custom text matches based on user input.
+This plugins provides contextual completion feature for custom text matches based on user input.
 Every time when user type character he will get information about available, existing options.

 ## Usage